Updated April 18, 2023

 Yes.
 I know.
 The title seems scary.
 But it is not the name of some movie.
 But I can bet it is as scary as it gets.
-Man in the middle MITM is a type of attack used in hacking and network hijacking stuff.
+Man in the Middle (MITM) is an attack used in hacking and network hijacking.

-Still in doubts?
 Let me explain this to you.
 Assume that you are a person who is required to do site visits regularly for your company for some x type of job.
-You visit your clients place and attach your dongle to start the internet.
+You visit your client’s place and attach your dongle to start the internet.

-But you see that you failed to recharge your internet package (just assume).
+But you failed to recharge your internet package (just assume).
 And now you cannot even recharge it due to the fact that your internet is down.

 What I told you above was just a warning.
 I have done this in real life, and let me show you the consequences of that.
-I am a Penetration tester to start with.
+To begin with, I am a Penetration tester.

-Whatever I am going to say here is what I suggest you to do in your own home environment or lab.
-Doing this in public place can put you in some serious legal issues.
-(In short, until unless you have a good lawyer, don’t do this).
+I SUGGEST YOU DO whatever I am going to say here in your own home environment or lab.
+Doing this in a public place can put you in some serious legal issues.
+(In short, unless you have a good lawyer, don’t do this).

-Two years ago, when I was still learning hacking (I still am learning), I was sitting in a McDonalds in Pune, India.
+Two years ago, when I was still learning to hack (I still am learning), I was sitting in a Mcdonald’s in Pune, India.
 My internet was down that week due to extreme rainfall.
-And since I am a person who cannot live without internet, I decided to crash at a McDonalds, reason being it has FREE Wi-Fi.
+And since I am a person who cannot live without the internet, I decided to crash at a McDonalds, the reason being it has FREE Wi-Fi.

-Yes, People normally straight away jump into a place where there is free internet (at least people in India do) without thinking the problems it can cause (because of people like me).
+Yes, People normally jump straight away into a place where there is free internet (at least people in India do) without thinking about the problems it can cause (because of people like me).

 So, I started my laptop.
-I had installed Arch Linux at that point of time which is still my favorite.
-But what I did could be done in any laptop installed with basic Linux OS (YES-Its Linux).
-I was bored and since I had nothing to do, I started a MITM attack for fun basis.
+I had installed Arch Linux then, which is still my favorite.
+But what I did could be done on any laptop installed with basic Linux OS (YES-Its Linux).
+I was bored, and since I had nothing to do, I started a MITM attack on a fun basis.
 This attack is pretty sophisticated.

-What this would do is, it would probably make other computers and cell phones on the network think that I am the router and pass all the packets through me.
+This would probably make other computer and cell phone users think I am the router and pass all the packets through me.
 If you are not horrified about this, then you should be.

-The reason for that is because, now I handle each and every information that passes through the network; both incoming and outgoing traffic.
+The reason is that now I handle every piece of information that passes through the network, both incoming and outgoing traffic.
 Now I can view the packets, sniff them and look through all the data passing through.

-Either be it people logging on to social networking websites, people chatting with each other or worse, people doing banking transactions.
-I would normally stay away as soon as I saw any bank’s digital certificate.
-But what I would do just for fun sake is that I would modify the chats that people used to do.
+Whether people log on to social networking websites, people chatting with each other, or worse, people doing banking transactions.
+I would normally stay away when I saw any bank’s digital certificate.
+But what I would do just for fun sake is I would modify the chats that people used to do.

 This was seriously fun.
 WhatsApp is Secured (or at least you cannot crack it as soon as it passes through the network).
-A lot of people used to use We-chat and Hike which had extreme low encryption or no encryption at all.
-So, when a guy used to ask to a girl to meet somewhere, I would usually change the address of their meeting.
+Many people used to use WeChat and Hike, which had extremely low or no encryption.
+So, when a guy used to ask a girl to meet somewhere, I would usually change their meeting address.

 I know this is childish, but as I said, it was fun.
-(I actually did much more than just this).
-So, the thing is I could not only see the transactions and traffic happening, I could even change them, send something totally off the charts.
+(I did much more than just this).
+So, the thing is, I could not only see the transactions and traffic happening, I could even change them and send something totally off the charts.

 The How to and Why

 Okay, now the main question you all have been waiting to ask?
 Why?
 It is probably not even a question.
-There are a lot of answers for that, like to make yourself secure, or to understand the risks involved and the science as to how it works in reality and as a matter of fact, how to know and catch anyone doing the same stuff to you.
+There are a lot of answers for that, like to make yourself secure or to understand the risks involved and the science as to how it works in reality and how to know and catch anyone doing the same stuff to you.

-So, to start with, to do an MITM attack, I recommend using Kali Linux.
-That way, there is very less hassle for you to install anything, reason being Kali Linux is a pentesting software and it comes with almost every tool pre-installed.
+So, to start with, to make a MITM attack, I recommend using Kali Linux.
+That way, there is much less hassle for you to install anything because Kali Linux is a pen-testing software that comes with almost every pre-installed tool.

 MITM is normally performed using ARP poisoning.
-MITM includes cookie stealing, session hijacking where you can capture any person’s whole login session and many more.
+MITM includes cookie stealing and session hijacking, where you can capture any person’s whole login session.

-With enough information, one can even perform a Distributed Denil of Service attack and take the whole network down.
-I won’t be writing down full-fledged pieces of codes, here.
-But I would be telling you the basics of MITM to get you started with.
-The reason for that is because, the attack mostly depends on the security of the router as well.
+With enough information, one can perform a Distributed Denial of Service attack and down the whole network.
+I won’t be writing down full-fledged pieces of code here.
+But I will tell you the basics of MITM to get you started.
+The reason for that is that the attack mostly depends on the router’s security.

 You just cannot take a laptop these days and hack into something.
-You need proper setup for that.
-So, after installing kali linux, I would recommend having a good monitoring and injecting Wi-Fi.
+It would help if you had a proper setup for that.
+So, after installing Kali Linux, I recommend good monitoring and injecting Wi-Fi.

 The one I have been using for months is TP-Link Wn722n.
-It has a good range and is extremely powerful and portable to do a MITM attack.
+It has a good range and is extremely powerful and portable to make a MITM attack.

-Now all you need to do is use ArpSpoof to spoof your Mac ID to let the network think you are the router and then capture all the packet via Wireshark and tcpdump.
-You can also sniff the traffic with Dsniff, but however you won’t be able to sniff https packets.
+Now all you need to do is use ArpSpoof to spoof your Mac ID to let the network think you are the router and then capture all the packets via Wireshark and tcpdump.
+You can also sniff the traffic with Dsniff, but however, you won’t be able to sniff https packets.

-Dsniff only works with unsecured socket layer i.e. http and not https.
-To work with http, you would need to use SSL Strip, to discard the Secure sockets layer and then sniff the packets through it.
+Dsniff only works with an unsecured socket layer, i.e. HTTP, and not https.
+To work with HTTP, you need to use SSL Strip to discard the Secure sockets layer and then sniff the packets through it.

 There are a few more things to keep in mind.
 Make sure that your firewall is configured to accept these packets.
-Also, if you doing this on LAN, it’s not an issue, but if you are trying to do this on a WAN, then you would have to port forward it to get these packets.
+If you are doing this on LAN, it’s not an issue, but if you are trying to do this on a WAN, you would have to port forward it to get these packets.

-Following are a few MITM Attack Tools which can be used:
+Following are a few MITM Attack Tools that can be used:

 Cain and Abel – A GUI tool for sniffing an ARP Poisoning.
-Since, I am in this field since a long time, I would rather suggest not to go for man in the middle attack tools for windows.
-Reason being, if you are trying to do multiple attacks, windows won’t help.
-You will have to switch to Linux or have multiple computers which, is not good.
+Since I have been in this field for a long time, I would rather suggest not going for the man-in-the-middle attack tools for Windows.
+If you are trying to make multiple attacks, Windows won’t help.
+You will have to switch to Linux or have multiple computers, which is not good.

 - Ettercap and Wireshark: To sniff packets on LAN